 Balraj Persaud

 Balraj is a yogin who teaches yoga philosophy as the practice of self-awareness.
-He helps those in leadership roles deepen their composure to become uniquely effective and valuable under pressure.
+He helps those in senior leadership roles deepen their composure under pressure.

 What is yoga?
 Yoga is not the strategic and permanent destruction of the suffering of our inadequacies and vulnerabilities; yoga is what remains once we’ve abandoned the quest to “fill up” ourselves with the world.
 Our desire to find permanent, personal emotional/material security (to finally be “at peace”) actually reinforces the basic sense of anxiety/insecurity that we’re trying to eliminate.
 In other words, the quest for permanent freedom from our personal suffering—to never again feel small or invisible, ashamed or unworthy, guilty or defective, exposed or inadequate—might be the very thing keeping us from our deepest fulfilment.
 And this quest for invulnerability doesn’t permit self-awareness: we each are irrevocably embedded in structures of dependence that precede and exceed us, the recognition of which is demanded for/by [our] “freedom”.
 (Read our comprehensive guide to the objective of yoga or the goal of meditation.)